-We plan to continue developing new solutions internally and through partnerships that allow our customers to stay ahead of the rapid technology shifts in the communications industry.
+We also plan to continue developing new solutions internally and through partnerships that allow our customers to stay ahead of the rapid technology shifts in the communications industry.
 Following are some key principles driving our product evolution:

-Expand our solutions to address emerging IP-based markets, such as session border control.
+Expand our solutions to secure IP-based communications markets.
 The transformation from legacy TDM networks to all-IP networks has created new requirements for security, UC and media manipulation as well as an opportunity for creating IP-to-IP services at the network edge.
-The requirements for security and peering go far beyond the legacy functionality of SBCs and include not only the operator's requirements for a border gateway to other IP networks, but also a wide variety of requirements associated with the need for enterprises to control their own IP networks.
-The UC or multimedia nature of these emerging services also provides an opportunity for us to create innovative services at the edge of the network, both individually and with the help of partners such as BroadSoft Group Corp. and Juniper Networks, Inc. The evolution of our SBC product family empowers operators to address all of the above requirements and enables them to create unique IP-to-IP services.
+The requirements for security go far beyond the legacy functionality of SBCs and include the operator's requirements for a border gateway to other IP networks as well as a wide variety of requirements associated with the need for enterprises to secure their own IP networks.
+The UC or multimedia nature of emerging services provides an opportunity for us to create innovative compliance and security solutions, both individually and with the help of partners.